+The Company is committed to maintaining high standards of corporate disclosure and transparency.
 The Company has an Investor Relations Policy (a copy of which is posted on the Company's website) to ensure that all material information is disclosed in a comprehensive, accurate and timely manner through the release of announcements and media releases posted on the SGX website.
 Shareholders and the investing public can access the Company's announcements, media releases, presentation materials disseminated at briefings and other corporate information that have been uploaded on its website www.wilmar-international.com.
 The website provides an effective method of reaching a wide audience and also allows users to sign up for alerts to such disclosures, providing an easy and timely way to stay updated on the latest corporate developments.